3drobotics/solodevguide/book/README.md

 </div>

 <aside class="danger">
 Developers only!
-This guide is under active development and not guaranteed to work for consumer use.
-Some modifications will require you to factory reset your Solo in order to return it to working state.
+This guide is under active development and not intended for consumers.
+Some modifications may require you to factory reset your Solo in order to return it to a working (and flying) state.
 </aside>

 This guide describes how to work inside Solo's system architecture and develop applications for Solo.